 - Gold Digger: Helen, hands down.
 Not only is she having an affair with Barnes behind Downing's back with the intent to somehow kill her current husband, but she voices to Elliot that she'd only go out with him if her were rich.
 And when Elliot later calls her that he indeed has the money she's been fighting for, she discreetly leaves Barnes for him.

 - Hear Me the Money: When Crumb comes upon one stack of bills that he says is short by one, Detective Casey rolls her eyes and insists it's insane to think he could know that just by flipping through it.
 They count out the bills by hand, and sure enough, there's one bill missing.

 - Hollywood Tone-Deaf: Vince, from the shower, tries to cheer up Helen after their latest attempt to get the ransom money comes up empty, by singing "I Got You Babe."
 Oof, let's just say Helen isn't dating Vince for his singing ability.

 - Innocently Insensitive: When Harry brings Elliot evidence of how Helen and Barnes are having an affair, he begins ragging on how.. poorly endowed Barnes is.
 Little does he know the man in the photo is actually Elliot, and Harry is unwittingly making fun of him to his face.

-- Intergenerational Friendship: Nikki is in her late teens, Harry is an adult, yet they share a nice friendship as they both investigate Jessica's kidnapping.
+- Intergenerational Friendship: Nikki is in her late teens, Harry is an adult, yet they share a nice friendship as they both investigate Jennifer's kidnapping.